gwdg/pub-2025-ksi/Readme.md

 Generally, it is a clean practice to delete the resources in a last step.
 However, this is not strictly necessary due to the fact that the whole Kubernetes cluster is deleted in the end.

+In workload scripts, the Kubernetes cluster can also be accessed by the Kubernetes REST API.
+For this use case, two environment variables are provided: `$K8S_CLUSTER_API` amd `$K8S_CLUSTER_API_TOKEN`.
+The file [workload-kube-api.sh](example-workloads/workload-access-api/workload-kube-api.sh) provides an example.
+The token grants access to the service account `admin-user`, which has bound the role `cluster-admin`.

 #### Examples

 Following workload script is a minimal example: